ECP-WarpX/WarpX/Examples/Physics_applications/laser_ion/README.rst

    :alt: Longitudinal phase space of forward-flying electrons in a 2 degree opening angle.
    :width: 100%

+   Longitudinal phase space of forward-flying electrons in a 2 degree opening angle.

 .. _fig-tnsa-ps-protons-pinhole:

 .. figure:: https://user-images.githubusercontent.com/5416860/295003988-dea3dfb7-0d55-4616-b32d-061fb429f9ac.png
    :alt: Longitudinal phase space of forward-flying protons in a 2 degree opening angle.
    :width: 100%

+   Longitudinal phase space of forward-flying protons in a 2 degree opening angle.

 Time-resolved phase electron space analysis as in :numref:`fig-tnsa-ps-electrons-pinhole` gives information about, e.g., how laser energy is locally converted into electron kinetic energy.
 Later in time, ion phase spaces like :numref:`fig-tnsa-ps-protons-pinhole` can reveal where accelerated ion populations originate.